Boating at MIYC

 Blessing of the Fleet

-The tradition began many centuries ago in Mediterranean fishing communities looking for divine protection as they went out to sea, and is now an annual highlight in many seacoast communities across the United States.
-In Florida, the first blessing was held in St. Augustine, then home to a large shrimping industry employing Italian and Sicilian immigrants.
+The Blessing of the Fleet traces its origins to Mediterranean fishing villages, where mariners sought divine protection before setting out to sea.
+Today, the ceremony remains an enduring tradition in coastal communities throughout the United States.
+In Florida, the first Blessing of the Fleet was held in St. Augustine, home to a thriving shrimping industry established by Italian and Sicilian immigrants.